Programs

 About ACU's Justice, Equity, Diversity, & Inclusion Initiative

-ACU developed its JEDI Initiative to serve as a resource for our individual and organizational members and other health care stakeholders working toward JEDI.
+The Association of Clinicians for the Underserved (ACU) believes that efforts to improve workforce wellbeing and resiliency and eliminate health inequities must reinforce justice, equity, diversity, and inclusion (JEDI).
+ACU developed its JEDI Initiative to serve as a resource for stakeholders working to advance JEDI in their organizations.
 In addition to providing educational resources and trainings, ACU’s JEDI Initiative assists organizations with assessments, strategic plans, staff training plans, and general technical assistance for JEDI efforts.
+In 2022 alone, ACU’s JEDI program reached more than 60 organizations.

 Read the blog post announcing the JEDI Initiative.